 The Strategy is to arrange:

 1A.
 A large bicycle rails installation at the Blairgowrie shops to encourage cycling rather than driving to the shops.
+Status – commitment obtained from 50% of shopkeepers to contribute $200 each towards the cost of bicycle parking.
+Community grant application to match funding unsuccessful.

 1B.
 Bicycle rails opposite each bus stop on the Nepean Hwy – in prominent locations.
 Ride to the beach.
 Links to public transport.
 Remind people driving along the highway that Blairgowrie is a cycling community – potentially up there with Amsterdam or Copenhagen!
 A great additional non-beach attraction for tourists to B&B’s.
+Status – commitment obtained from 50% of shopkeepers to contribute $200 each towards the cost of bicycle parking.
+Community grant application to match funding unsuccessful.

 2. Re-instate a continuous walking track in the Pt Nepean Road public road reserve, generally 20m back from the main road towards the houses, by linking over-grown paths, existing service roads and the new paved shared paths.
 This will provide a direct enjoyable opportunity for locals to commute-walk to the local Blairgowrie shops and for tourists to enjoy an outing-walk from Rye to Sorrento.
+Success – after two years of discussions and preparation of our site conditions and feasibility report council has designed and has commenced construction of a continuous walking path within the Nepean Highway road reserve.
+Locals and tourists of all walking abilities can now walk along this defined path in this road reserve rather than ending up walking on the road verge.
+While often near the highway it is safer than previously, and more relaxing.
+The path creates a new healthy transport option (walking) along this main local route.

 3. Enable the community to identify locations where walking beside the road becomes hard, and to identify gaps in current walking or cycling tracks via the tool www.crowddata.com.au.
 The action from this community input should be on joining the simplest to action paths.
+Council has developed their own MPS app for a similar purpose but this app has not been updated to run on latest mobile phone operating systems.

 4. Petition VicRoads for many more pedestrian refuges/islands in the Nepean Highway for safer crossing.